 If you are a woman with congenital heart disease (CHD), choosing safe birth control is an important part of family planning.
-Some women with mild defects have the same pregnancy risks as women without CHD.
-Other women may face complex health issues and risks.
-It is important that all women with CHD discuss contraception and pregnancy with an adult congenital heart disease (ACHD) specialist in collaboration with obstetrics and gynecology experts so they can choose the best options for them.
+It is important that all women with CHD discuss contraception and pregnancy options with an adult congenital heart disease (ACHD) specialist in collaboration with experts in obstetrics and gynecology to choose the best options for them.

 In Canada, there are 16 adult CHD centres, each within a hospital setting in major cities across Canada.
 If you are not being seen by an ACHD specialist, speak to your cardiologist or primary healthcare provider about your specific birth control considerations.